iotrvc/reset/README.md

 USE LAPTOP OR COMPUTER TO PERFORM BELOW STEPS.
 DO NOT USE MOBILE DEVICES!

-If you have to move IOT Device, have issues connecting you need to connect to setup WIFI AGAIN

 ## Setup WIFI

 1. Open up Chrome web browser and go to [https://www.particle.io/](https://www.particle.io/)